 This problem can be easily solved using high-pressure water jet technology.
 The principle of hydraulic demolition is to generate high-pressure water using a high-pressure pump driven by a high-powered diesel engine or electric motor.
 This supersonic high-pressure water is then ejected from special nozzles and injected into the loose, fractured surface of the damaged concrete.
 The high-pressure water creates overpressure within the concrete; when this pressure exceeds the tensile strength of the concrete, it causes the concrete to break, while the reinforcing steel structure and surrounding components remain undamaged.

+Working Principle: High-pressure water fracturing works by pressurizing water to a high pressure and then spraying it through special nozzles onto the surface or interior of concrete.
+The speed and pressure of the high-pressure water stream generate tremendous impact and cutting force, causing the concrete to fracture and break.
 Applicable Scenarios: High-pressure water fracturing is suitable for the demolition of various concrete structures, including walls, floors, and pavements.
 Compared to other fracturing methods, high-pressure water fracturing produces no noise or vibration, and has less impact on the surrounding environment and structure.
 Therefore, it is particularly suitable for locations where quiet environments or environmental protection are required.